YousaF459/100DaysofCode/README.md

 More info [here](Day22/Day22.md)

 #Day23

 Explored an API
 Using an API from the command line
-Curl
+Used Curl
 Using tools to explore APIs
-More tools for your API exploring toolbox
+More tools for API exploring toolbox
 Using Helper Libraries - SDK

 More info [here](Day23/Day23.md)